MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```

 ### Using offsetof with static data member or member function
-In Update 3, using offsetof(T, m) where m refers to a static data member or a member function will result in an error.
+In Update Version 15.3, using offsetof(T, m) where m refers to a static data member or a member function will result in an error.
 The following code produces "error C4597: undefined behavior: offsetof applied to member function 'foo'" and "error C4597: undefined behavior: offsetof applied to static data member 'bar'":
 ```cpp

 #include <cstddef>